 Figure 5 World Journal of Orthopedics Editorial Board members are from 27 countries or regions.

-Figure 6 Number of total visits to the World Journal of Orthopedics homepage and number of total downloads to the World Journal of Orthopedics articles in 2020.
+Figure 6 Number of total visits to the World Journal of Orthopedics homepage and number of total downloads of World Journal of Orthopedics articles in 2020.

 Figure 7 Formula for the anticipated 2019 CiteScore for the World Journal of Orthopedics.